Felt Clown Bobblehead Table Lamp

 Materials: Felt, wool and some other fabrics.
-The head is in all probability made of styrofoam.
-The feet are probably made of wood or cardboard.
+The head is made of styrofoam.
+The feet are made of some light wood or cardboard.
 White Bakelite socket.

 Height: 28 cm / 11.02”

 Electricity: 1 bulb E14, 1 x 25 watt maximum, 110/220 volt.